Buy train tickets from Prague to Krakow, Vienna, Budapest, Berlin, Dresden

 Back to top

-Prague to Moscow, St Petersburg & Russia
+Prague to Moscow & Russia

 Option 1, Prague to Moscow by direct Russian Railways sleeping-car, every day - via Belarus